 What we will do:

-- We will bring organic soap that can be used if and when we are near a river to wash our hands.
-If we are not in a water-based environment, each child will be invited to use their own personal hygiene belongings whenever they choose to, but especially after any physical contact.
+- Each child will be invited to use their own personal hygiene belongings whenever they choose to, but especially after any physical contact and before eating.

 - We will reduce physical contact where possible, and encourage the group to practice asking for, and setting physical boundaries